Historic surroundings

 And what could be better than waking up in a cozy bed at the majestic Fredriksten Fortress?

-Here you’ll find Fredriksten Hotell, a former barracks transformed into a stylish hotel with modern design.
+Here you’ll find Fredriksten Hotel, a former barracks transformed into a stylish hotel with modern design.

 The hotel is set in unique historic surroundings at Fredriksten, high above Halden city center – just a short walk away.